-Coral reefs play a critical role in the livelihoods and well-being of some of the world’s most vulnerable populations; but these important ecosystems are threatened by both local and global anthropogenic stressors.
-Despite considerable attention to coral reef degradation, reefs continue to be in rapid decline worldwide.
-The emergence of conservation culturomics, a field that analyzes large bodies of digital texts to assess cultural attitudes and trends, presents opportunities to identify and understand themes that comprise the socio-political dialogue on coral reefs.
+Coral reefs play a critical role in the livelihoods and well-being of some of the world’s most vulnerable populations, but both local and global anthropogenic stressors threaten these important ecosystems.
+Despite considerable attention paid to coral reef degradation, reefs continue to be in rapid decline worldwide.
+The emergence of conservation culturomics—a field that analyzes large bodies of digital texts to assess cultural attitudes and trends—presents opportunities to identify and understand themes that comprise the socio-political dialogue on coral reefs.
 By examining this dialogue, we aim to engage with this burgeoning field and explore hypothesized feedbacks between media, policy, and conservation status.
-Specifically, we ask whether, and how, different discursive themes in the popular news media affect reef-related policy by reflecting or altering both public and scientific understandings of reef issues.
+Specifically, we ask whether, and if so, how different discursive themes in the popular news media affect reef-related policy by reflecting or altering both public and scientific understandings of reef issues.
 We propose integrating three case studies from around the world into a conservation culturomics approach.